stbog2024-arch/Eramholdings/README.md

-# Cozy Corner Creations

-Create a responsive multipage  website, use the following attached  details

-This project was built with [Lovable](https://lovable.dev).

-## Build with Lovable

 Continue developing this project in the [Lovable editor](https://lovable.dev/projects/b1e8caf6-e878-4164-80b9-aeaca2ea49e8).

 - **Ship faster**: describe what you want to build and Lovable handles the code.